-Looking to use ClickUp with consulting clients?
+Looking to use Use our ClickUp affiliate link! with consulting clients?
 We’ve got a special sneak peek just for you! 😉

 In this interview, Khandiz (a member of the ProcessDriven Membership) is going to take us behind the scenes on how she’s streamlined her process with her consulting clients using ClickUp — and how she learns more and more about her field of work along the way.